 ‘‘Skills developed in learning one language are transferable to the learning of others.
 Students are able to ‘catch up’, likely by transferring critical skills, including literacy skills, from French to English and vice versa.’’ -Dagenais, 2008

-In our language classrooms, how can we use our students’ knowledge about languages to facilitate their learning of another language?
+How can we use our students’ knowledge of languages to facilitate their language learning in our classrooms?

-As teaching professionals, we recognize the importance of prior knowledge when taking on any new learning.
-In the context of the English Language Arts (ELA) and French Second Language (FSL) classrooms, acknowledging students’ prior knowledge, whether it be in English or French, plays an important role in planning for instruction and in our students’ learning processes.
+As teaching professionals, we recognize the importance of prior knowledge when tackling any new learning.
+In the context of the English Language Arts (ELA) and French Second Language (FSL) classrooms, acknowledging students’ prior language knowledge plays an important role in planning for instruction and in the students’ learning processes.